TseyiMayuku/alx-low_level_programming/0x1E-search_algorithms/README.md

-solution to search algorithms task
+solution to search algorithms tasks